rybosome/doodal/README.md

 Doodal is _not_ right for you if...

-- You aren't a developer
+- You are not a developer
-- You're happy with Drupal's existing nodes
+- You are happy with Drupal's existing nodes
 - Your website is a basic, content-driven website
 - You are not running PHP 5.3.x or greater
-- You are not running Drupal 7
+- You are not running Drupal 7.x

 Doodal may be right for you if...

 - You are writing a web app in Drupal that truly is a web app, not just a content-driven website (i.e. you've used the term 'business logic')
-- You're in a situation where your website's data is intertwined with its content
+- You are in a situation where your website's data is intertwined with its content
-- You don't like spaghetti
+- You do not like spaghetti
 - You are running PHP 5.3.x or greater
-- You are running Drupal 7
+- You are running Drupal 7.x

 ## What's the point?